 One solution – even for apartment dwellers – is the Bokashi Bin.
 This is an indoor, small space system for “composting” food scraps.
-It will help you to eliminate food waste and reduce the total amount of waste that ends up in landfill.
-We have invested in a Bokashi Bin and it’s had a huge impact on the amount of waste that goes into our bin!
+It will help you reduce food waste that ends up in landfill.
+We have invested in a Bokashi bucket as well as a compost bin, and it’s had a huge impact on the amount of waste that goes into our bin!

-This article will cover everything you need to know about Bokashi – what it is, what are the many benefits, how to use a Bokashi Bin and how to make the most of your Bokashi waste.
+This article will cover everything you need to know about Bokashi – what it is, its many benefits, how to use it, and how to make the most of your Bokashi waste.

-Make amazing compost, full of beneficial microorganisms your plants will love and cut down on waste with a Bokashi Bin.
+Make amazing compost full of beneficial microorganisms your plants will love, and cut down on waste with a Bokashi bucket.

 What Is A Bokashi Bin?

-A Bokashi Bin is an indoor “composting” system.
-It’s called composting because cuts your food waste, but it doesn’t actually compost your food…it ferments it.
-Once your food has fermented, it still needs to be further composted.
+A Bokashi bin/bucket is an indoor “composting” system.
+It’s called composting because it cuts your food waste, but unlike traditional composting, it basically pickles your food rather than compost it.
+Once your food has fermented in the bucket, it still needs to be further broken down.

-In the Bokashi composting system, you add these effective microorganisms to food waste in the form of dry bran, which you sprinkle over your waste to inoculate it.
+In the Bokashi composting system, you add these beneficial microbes to food waste in the form of dry inoculated bran, which you sprinkle over your scraps.
 Some systems use a spray instead – it’s up to you which you prefer.

 For more information on the history and science, check out this video:

-A Bokashi Bin uses an anaerobic system and friendly bacteria to “pre-digest” food scraps before you dig them directly into your garden, add them to your compost bin or feed them to your worm farm.
+The Bokashi is an anaerobic system (no oxygen) of friendly microorganisms that “pre-digest” kitchen scraps before you dig them directly into your garden, add them to your compost bin, or add them to your worm bin.

-The Bokashi Bin system comprises of a bucket with a tight fitting lid to create the essential anaerobic (airless) environment, a grate in the bottom of the bucket to allow the food scraps to drain, and a tap at the bottom to drain off this beneficial Bokashi “juice”.
+The Bokashi system comprises a bucket with a tight-fitting lid to create the essential anaerobic (airless) environment, a grate in the bottom of the bucket to allow the food scraps to drain, and a spigot at the bottom to drain off this beneficial Bokashi “tea”.

-Once you place your scraps in the bucket at the end of each day, you add a handful of bran or a few sprays of the friendly bacteria, fit the lid on tight and let the micro bugs get to work.
+Once you place your scraps in the bucket at the end of each day, add a handful of the inoculated bran or a few sprays of the friendly bacteria, fit the lid on tight and let the micro bugs get to work.

-What Are The Benefits Of Having A Bokashi Bin?
+What Are The Benefits Of Having A Bokashi Bucket?

-If a Bokashi Bin doesn’t compost your food scraps, what’s the point of having one?
-Here are the benefits:
+If a Bokashi Bucket doesn’t compost your food scraps, what’s the point of having one?

-- Because it’s an indoor system, you can use a Bokashi bin to process scraps even in an apartment or small space living.
+- You can use a Bokashi Bucket to process scraps even in an apartment or small space living.

-- If you have a worm farm, you can use a Bokashi bin to pre-process your food scraps before they go to the worms.
-They are then able to eat food scraps they couldn’t beforehand.
+- If you have a worm farm, you can use a Bokashi Bucket to pre-process your food scraps.
+The worms can eat some food scraps they couldn’t beforehand.

 - Traditional composting can take months.
-Bokashi waste breaks down quickly once it’s fermented (about 45 days), speeding up the composting process.
+Bokashi waste breaks down quickly once fermented (about 6 weeks), speeding up the composting process.

-- Using a Bokashi Bin to deal with your food scraps is clean, easy and requires little maintenance.
+- Using a Bokashi Bucket to deal with food scraps is clean, easy, and requires little maintenance.

-- This study found an increase in macro and micronutrients in the soil when using microorganisms as opposed to conventional composting.
-And this study revealed healthier plants, increased yields and a decrease in disease and pests when using compost decomposed with microorganism EM technology.
+- This study found an increase in macro and micronutrients in the soil when using microorganisms instead of conventional composting.
+And this study revealed healthier plants, increased yields and decreased disease and pests when using compost decomposed with microorganism EM technology.
 All of this is great news for the home gardener and agriculture in general!

-What Can You Put In A Bokashi Bin?
+What Can You Put In A Bokashi Bucket?

 Bokashi can handle a wider range of food scraps than you can put in a regular compost system or worm farm.
-The scraps you can put in your Bokashi Bin include:
+The scraps you can put in your Bokashi Bucket include:

 - All fruit and vegetable scraps (raw and cooked)